Home

 Usually in Bipolar Type 2 the depressive episodes are more intense and more frequent than the hypomania, making those with Bipolar II still a suicide risk.

-Hypomanic behavior in individuals is often seen as high-functioning.
+Hypomanic behavior in individuals is often seen as high-functioning when it is contrasted with the behaviors exhibited during major depressive episodes.

 Often, only physicians and psychiatrists specializing in mood disorders would recognize the high confidence, ambition and unrealistic goals as a symptom of hypomania.

-During these episodes, you may experience racing, disorganized thoughts, anxiety, irritability, insomnia or a combination of all of these.
+During these episodes, you may experience racing, disorganized thoughts, anxiety, irritability, insomnia or a combination of all of these symptoms.

 Sometimes these negative, agitated symptoms make it difficult to tell the difference between depression and a bipolar II hypomanic episode.